Be in the Know: Ecommerce Statistics You Should Know

 Everything on the internet is tracked, from optimal times of engagement, likes and reactions, click through rates, demographics to even referral traffic!
 And, not surprisingly, all of that data has resulted in a huge amount of ecommerce statistics you can use to grow your business.

-Let’s take a look at a compiled list of some of the most important ecommerce statistics you need to know in 2018.
+Let’s take a look at a compiled list of some of the most important ecommerce statistics you need to know.

 *Helpful numbers to put these statistics in perspective: The world population is 7.6 billion and the internet has 4.1 billion users.